rizkyzhang/code-journal/mongodb/problems/problem-1.md

-Error: `querySrv ESERVFAIL _mongodb._tcp.cluster0.abcd0.mongodb.net`
+Problem: `querySrv ESERVFAIL _mongodb._tcp.cluster0.abcd0.mongodb.net`

-Cause: `querySrv ESERVFAIL` is a DNS error.
+Causes: `querySrv ESERVFAIL` is a DNS error.
 This means that your local machine is not able to get a response from your DNS resolver for the SRV record `_mongodb._tcp.cluster0.abcd0.mongodb.net`.

 From your local machine, test SRV lookup from a command line, possibly one of these: